nbrown02/Multi-Team-Forecaster/README.md

 ![DependencyChange](https://github.com/user-attachments/assets/48a3580d-f866-418d-a25b-b65d3431efd9)

-Note: there is an assumption here work starts as soon as the team you are depending on finishes...which may not always be the case in your organisation!
+Note: there is an assumption here that work starts as soon as the team you are depending on finishes...which may not always be the case in your organisation!

-You can also check any teams where the input data (Throughput) is above the Upper Natural Process Limit (UNPL) which is the orange line.
+You can also validate teams' Throughput data is above the Upper Natural Process Limit (UNPL) which is the orange line.
 If above the line, this may mean you need to be careful with using it as inputs to the forecast:

 <img width="163" height="272" alt="image" src="https://github.com/user-attachments/assets/9d0883cd-fc3a-41fa-811d-65be727f0542" />